Vegan Eggplant Parmesan

 -

-While the eggplant bakes, warm 2 tablespoons olive oil in a saucepan over medium heat, then add the onion and cook until translucent, about 5 minutes.
+While the eggplant bakes, warm the olive oil in a medium pot over medium heat.

-Stir in the garlic for 30 seconds until fragrant, then add crushed tomatoes, dried basil, dried oregano, chili flakes, salt, and black pepper.
+Pour in the crushed tomatoes, dried basil, dried oregano, chili flakes, salt, and black pepper, then stir well.

 -